antvis/G2/site/docs/manual/core/coordinate/parallel.en.md

 1. Map multiple data dimensions to parallel arranged coordinate axes
 2. Each data record is represented as a polyline passing through all coordinate axes
-3. The position of the line on each coordinate axis corresponds to the data value for that dimension
+3. The position of the line on each coordinate axis corresponds to the data value of that dimension

-Parallel coordinate systems have two common layout types:
+Parallel coordinate systems have two common layout methods:

-- Vertical layout: coordinate axes arranged vertically (default)
+- Vertical layout: Coordinate axes are arranged vertically (default)
-- Horizontal layout: coordinate axes arranged horizontally through transpose transformation
+- Horizontal layout: Coordinate axes are arranged horizontally through transpose transform

 ### Getting Started